 On the Intra-Region Connections tab, find the target network instance connection and click Disassociate in the Actions column.

 In the dialog box, verify the connection resources of the transit router instance.
-At the bottom of the dialog box, select Make sure that your services will not be affected if you delete the preceding x configurations at a time. and then click OK.
+At the bottom of the dialog box, select Make sure that your services will not be affected if you delete the preceding x configurations at a time. and click OK.

 In the Confirm dialog box, confirm the instance information and click Confirm.